togasoftware/collegescorecard/README.md

 ## Usage

-To access the API, you'll need to create a `Vultr::Client` and pass in your API key.
-You can find your API key at [https://my.vultr.com/settings](https://my.vultr.com/settings/#settingsapi)
+To access the API, you'll need to create a `Collegescorecard::Client` and pass in your API key.
+You can find your API key at [https://api.data.gov/signup/](https://api.data.gov/signup/)

 TODO: Write usage instructions here